tonethar/IGME-330-Spring-2023/notes/bundling-transpiling.md

 },
 ```

-- This custom `start` command will run webpack, and also tells webpack to watch for any changes in the JS files; and when we save a change, webpack will re-build the **bundle.js** file automatically for us.
+- This custom `start` command will run webpack
+- the `-watch` flag tells webpack to "watch" for any changes in the JS files and when we save a change to disk, webpack will automatically re-build the **bundle.js** file for us

 <hr>